Skip to content

 The KCCF team also visited small grantee Autism NI to discuss activities in support of autism awareness month and learn more about how they work towards a more inclusive neurodiverse community.

 Autism NI offer many local support services including a Helpline that receives over 8,000 calls a year, an Early Intervention Service that supports families after receiving an autism diagnosis, Support Groups throughout local communities and accredited training to parents, carers, and professionals.
-It was particularly interesting to learn more about their workplace neurodiverse training services and engagement work with policy makers in Northern Ireland
+It was particularly interesting to learn more about their workplace neurodiverse training services and engagement work with policy makers in Northern Ireland.

 NICVA